 3:09 Number one: I wish I hadn't worked so hard.
 Number two: I wish I had stayed in touch with my friends.
 Number three: I wish I had let myself be happier.
 Number four: I wish I'd had the courage to express my true self.
 And number five: I wish I'd lived a life true to my dreams, instead of what others expected of me.

-5:59 But in the mean time, perhaps you're wondering, who is this game designer to be talking to us about deathbed regrets?
+6:00 But in the meantime, perhaps you're wondering, who is this game designer to be talking to us about deathbed regrets?
 And it's true, I've never worked in a hospice, I've never been on my deathbed.
 But recently I did spend three months in bed, wanting to die.
 Really wanting to die.

-6:22 Now let me tell you that story.
+6:23 Now let me tell you that story.
 It started two years ago, when I hit my head and got a concussion.
-Now the concussion didn't heal properly, and after 30 days I was left with symptoms like nonstop headaches, nausea, vertigo, memory loss, mental fog.
+The concussion didn't heal properly, and after 30 days, I was left with symptoms like nonstop headaches, nausea, vertigo, memory loss, mental fog.
 My doctor told me that in order to heal my brain, I had to rest it.
 So I had to avoid everything that triggered my symptoms.
 For me that meant no reading, no writing, no video games, no work or email, no running, no alcohol, no caffeine.
 In other words -- and I think you see where this is going -- no reason to live.
+(Laughter)

 8:21 She became my first ally in the game, my husband Kiyash joined next, and together we identified and battled the bad guys.
 Now this was anything that could trigger my symptoms and therefore slow down the healing process, things like bright lights and crowded spaces.
 We also collected and activated power-ups.
 This was anything I could do on even my worst day to feel just a little bit good, just a little bit productive.
 Things like cuddling my dog for 10 minutes, or getting out of bed and walking around the block just once.